danaespentz/dbProject/README.md

 	$ ./requirements
 ```

-### Run the following files to create all sql queries and run the application(at this spesific order !).
+### Run the following files to create all sql queries and run the app (at this spesific order !).

 - [createdb.py](createdb.py) to create the database and the tables.
 - [application.py](application.py) to run the application.